'I Don't Know What Else Could've Been Done': MDPD Director Juan Perez On Deadly Shootout, 13 Officers On Administrative Leave

 UPS driver Frank Ordonez was killed in the gunfire after being taken hostage in Coral Gables.
 The fourth victim, in another car at the Miramar intersection, was “an innocent bystander,” according to the FBI.

+That “innocent bystander” has been identified by a neighbor as 70-year-old Richard Cutshaw of Pembroke Pines.

-Director Perez said the 19 officers who fired their weapons were from four different law enforcement agencies.
+Perez said the 19 officers who fired their weapons were from four different law enforcement agencies.

 Thirteen of those officers were from the Miami-Dade Police Department and are now on administrative leave.